Free t-shirts go a long way

 Everyone loves winning.
 Everyone loves a free t-shirt.
 Those are just facts.
 Host a contest on social media.
 Instruct your followers to retweet a tweet you sent out and you’ll pick people to win a free t-shirt with your brand’s name on it.
 These usually work well, especially because it’s a free product.
 It can’t hurt and it will get your brand’s name out there with the retweets alone.
 It’s considered free advertising, especially when the winners wear the t-shirt to the gym.
 And who doesn’t love a little free PR?

-8. Industry partnership
+8. Industry partnerships

 Partner up!
 Partnering up for an event or even just for a small period of time will help boost your traffic.
 Team up with a business related to your industry (but not a competitor).
 Teaming up with another business just doubles your views, traffic, and potential customers.
 You might even be introduced to a new target audience you hadn’t even thought of.
 If you want to jump-start your success, find a company to team up with.
+You can share your lists with them for co-marketing efforts.
+Partnering is an example where the sum is greater than the parts.

 9. Print ads